MoisiAlex/EulerProject/readme.md

 I am following along with the Odin Projectand as part of the JavaScript path I wanted to practice putting together a basic site that uses Java to modify some elements.

-My original solution was a simple script
+My original solution a very simple script

 var sum=0;